clara0goncalves/Machine_Learning_HW1_Sapienza/README.md

 # Homework 1: Robot Kinematics

 ## Overview
 This repository contains the implementation for Homework 1: **Robot Kinematics**, part of the Machine Learning course (2024/25).
-The assignment involves generating datasets using robotic simulators, training models to predict forward kinematics, and optionally solving inverse kinematics and control tasks.
+The assignment involves generating datasets using robotic simulators, training models to predict forward kinematics.

 ### Course Details
 - **Course**: Machine Learning 2024/25